ovace/art/essays/how-to-become-a-good-programmer.md

     printf("%d", 1 + 1);

+### Split cheatsheets into small files

+You will be tempted at first to write on single big file.

+While it is convenient to write, it is horrible to read, because programming languages are not books, and have no method to add indexes and tables of contents.

+So start right:

+- split it up into small files, each teaching a single small concept
+- make a `README.md` file which with links to all the concepts in the good order that they should be learned

 ## Self advertising

 Besides being good, you also have to convince people of it so that you can get better jobs and achieve your goals.